extio-de/game-engine/README.md

 - **`EventService`**: Main interface for registering consumers and firing events
 - **`EventHandlerRegistry`**: Internal registry managing event handler mappings
 - **`EventExecutor`**: Handles event dispatch to registered consumers

+#### Integration with Module System

+The Event System integrates seamlessly with the Module System to provide automatic cleanup of event registrations.
+When a module is deactivated or unloaded, all event handlers registered by that module (identified by the module's ID) are automatically unregistered from the event system.
+This ensures that inactive or unloaded modules don't continue receiving events and prevents memory leaks from orphaned event handlers.

+Modules don't need to manually unregister their event handlers in their `onDeactivate()` or `onUnload()` lifecycle methods - the Module Service handles this cleanup automatically.

 ---